New global optimality conditions for nonsmooth DC optimization problems: Affine support sets of convex functions

 for any $\alpha > 0$.
 On the other hand, by the definition of $\varepsilon$-subgradient for any $\alpha > \varepsilon / \delta$ one has

 which contradicts \eqref{DirectDerivSeparationTh_Estimate}.
 Thus, $\partial_{\varepsilon} f(x) = D_{\varepsilon}(x)$, and the proof is complete. \end{proof}

-\begin{remark} By the theorem above the supremum in the definition of affine support set is attained for some $x \in \dom f$ iff $f$ is subdifferentiable at $x$. \end{remark}
+\begin{remark} By the proposition above the supremum in the definition of affine support set is attained for some $x \in \dom f$ iff $f$ is subdifferentiable at $x$.
+In particular, if $f$ is finite-valued, then the supremum in the definition of affine support set is attained for any $x \in \mathcal{H}$ by \cite[Proposition~I.5.2 and Corollary~I.2.5]{EkelandTemam}. \end{remark}

-Let $S_f$ be an affine support set of a proper closed convex function $f$.
+Let $S_f$ be any affine support set of $f$.
 Our aim now is to show that several important properties of the function $f$, such as boundedness below and the attainment of minimum, can be described in terms of simple geometric properties of the set $S_f$.